HeidiBT1/heidithiemann.github.io/_pages/research.md

 In general, the faster a star is rotating, the greater its X-ray flux.
 At a certain point, this relationship changes, and the X-ray flux stays constant even with an increased rotation rate.
 For the extremely fast rotating stars, the relationship breaks down, and the X-ray flux decreases with an increased rotation rate.
 This is known as the rotation-activity relation.

-I used observations from SuperWASP, ASAS-SN, and XMM-Newton to investigate unique stars displaying a both a rotational modulation in their light curve, and with a corresponding X-ray flux detection, and characterised the rotation-activity relation.
+I used observations from SuperWASP, ASAS-SN, and XMM-Newton to investigate unique stars displaying both a rotational modulation in their light curve, and with a corresponding X-ray flux detection, and characterised the rotation-activity relation.

 You can check out our paper on the [rotation-activity relation here](https://arxiv.org/pdf/2008.09066.pdf).